-After the time given in the notice period of the consumer notice expires; the case at the consumer court is to be filed.
+After the time is given in the notice period of the consumer notice expires; the case at the consumer court is to be filed.
 The name and address of the dealer, the details of the goods and services should be given correctly.
-A detailed statement of the dispute
+A detailed statement of the dispute along with the

 A consumer complaint with all documents and the requisite fees is also to be filed before the court.
 The consumer court issues notice on the complaint against the opposite party.

 The courts thereafter